endroid/pdf/README.md

 [![Total Downloads](http://img.shields.io/packagist/dt/endroid/pdf.svg)](https://packagist.org/packages/endroid/pdf)
 [![License](http://img.shields.io/packagist/l/endroid/pdf.svg)](https://packagist.org/packages/endroid/pdf)

 Library for easy PDF generation built around wkhtmltopdf and Snappy.
+Click [here](https://endroid.nl/pdf) for an example.
+Please note this example takes some time to load because it contains a lot of pages and no caching is applied.

 ## Easy data loading

 When you generate a PDF you need to make sure you pass the right contents to the PDF object.
-This data can come from any source (i.e. a file, a URL, a controller) and some of these impose a performance hit so you often want to cache some of these contents instead of loading the data every time you generate the PDF.
+This data can come from any source (a file, a URL, a controller) and some of these impose a performance hit so you often want to cache some of these contents instead of loading the data every time you generate the PDF.